Question: Reader Mail: Do Pagans and Wiccans Have to Dress a Certain Way?

-Do all Pagans have to dress funny?
-I recently have started studying Wicca, and all the other Pagans and Wiccans I've met seem to wear long flowy skirts, peasant tops, and gobs of giant jewelry.
+Do all Pagans have to dress a certain way?
+I recently have started studying Wicca, and all the other Pagans and Wiccans I've met seem to dress funny, and wear long flowy skirts, peasant tops, and gobs of giant jewelry.
 I feel out of place at public events, because everyone is wearing things that look like Ren Faire garb, and I'm really more comfortable in a polo shirt and a pair of Dockers.
 I don't even like jewelry.
 Do I have to start dressing differently now?

-A word of advice: just because you’ve got a newly discovered spiritual path doesn’t mean everyone you come in contact with wants to hear about it.
-You don’t have to wear a pentacle the size of a dinner plate just because you’ve decided Wicca is the right path for you.
+You don’t have to wear a pentacle the size of a dinner plate just because you’ve decided Wicca - or some other form of Paganism - is the right path for you.
 If you don't dig jewelry, don't wear it.
 You're not required to wear it simply because you're now Pagan.
 For many people jewelry is not only a method of personal expression, it's also a way of signaling to other people in the community that you have something in common.
+It's kind of a beacon that lets others know that you share sometime.

 One thing you'll notice as you spend more time with other Pagans is that for the most part, people try not to be too judgmental.
 You'll meet Pagans in clothing that seems unusual, you'll meet disabled Pagans, you'll meet gay and lesbian and polyamorous Pagans, you'll meet overweight Pagans, and you'll meet Pagans who are all or none of the above.